-These airlines are still blocking seats for social distancing
+These are the airlines that are still blocking seats for social distancing

 If you’re considering flying (or need to) any time soon, the airline you choose will almost certainly have a big impact on the social distancing involved in your flight.
 While a handful of airlines are still blocking seats from being booked to allow for extra space, they might not be doing so for all of 2020.
 And some airlines have stopped blocking seats altogether.

-Here are five airlines that are still blocking off seats to maintain social distancing and how long they will continue to do so.
+Here are five airlines that are still blocking off seats to maintain social distancing and how long they say they will continue to do so.

 Delta